 TRAVEL PROGRAM: TOUR TO PAPUA

-At 11:40 am (the flight schedule may change) flight with Wings Air from Timika to Agats (Ewer airport), Asmat province.
+At 11:40 a.m. (flight schedules may change) departure by Wings Air from Timika to Agats (Ewer airport), Asmat province.

 Agats is wonderful town which is fully built on the stilts.
 It is kind of Papuan Venice, but while high tide the navigation by boats is not possible.

-All bikes in the town have an electro engine and move soundless.
+All motorcycles in the town have an electro engine and move soundless.
 It all surrealistically looks like numb movie.

 Dinner in local karaoke cafe or Rumah Makan Muslim canteen, at your choice.